-Located off of the Sculpture Gallery, the Edward P. Evans Gallery allows the Museum to showcase more of the treasures from its diverse permanent collection and honor the legacy of Mr. Evans and his passion for the sport of Thoroughbred racing.
+The Edward P. Evans Gallery showcases trophies from its diverse permanent collection and honor the legacy of Mr. Evans and his passion for the sport of Thoroughbred racing.

 Edward P. Evans established Spring Hill Farm, a Thoroughbred breeding operation based in Casanova, Va. that produced 14 Grade 1 winners, 17 Grade 2 winners and 18 Grade 3 stakes winners, including 2005 Horse of the Year Saint Liam (winner of that year's Breeders' Cup Classic) and Quality Road (who raced under the colors of Mr. Evans and won multiple Grade 1 events, including the 2009 Florida Derby and 2010 Woodward), among others.
 The racing record and achievements of Spring HIll Farm progeny earned Evans the Thoroughbred Owners and Breeders Association National Breeder of the Year award in 2009 and multiple Virginia Thoroughbred breeder of the year honors.

-This newly created trophy gallery celebrates some of the top achievements from coast to coast in the sport we honor year-round.
+This gallery celebrates some of the top achievements from coast to coast in the sport we honor year-round.

 Current featured exhibits include: